-Since the JSON databases do not enforce any structure.
+Since the JSON databases does not enforce any structure.
 Application, intentionally or unintentionally, can insert data in any format as long as it's a valid JSON.

 JSON based databases prefer a "schema on read" model.
-This means, reader has responsibility to understand and interpret the schema of each document or result from the query.
-Query language like N1QL has many feature for introspection of the document itself.
+This means, reader (or application) has the responsibility to understand and interpret the schema of each document or result from the query.
+Query languages like NIQL has many feature for introspection of the document itself.

 Having said that, there are tools like Ottoman and Mongoose help you to validate a given JSON against a predefined structure.
-While this isn't a fool proof method for data loading into JSON database, right controls in the application layer help you enforce consistency.
+While this isn't a foolproof method for data loading into JSON database, right controls in the application layer help you enforce consistency.